Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 \subsection{The Method}

-In order to solve the equations numerically we implemented \textit{Mathematica}'s shooting method function within \textit{NDSolve}.
-The implementation required taking the gradient (\ref{26}) and expressing it in terms of the parameter $Q$, which required the rederivation of $\phi_h'$, as eliminating $Q$ requires the use of (\ref{14}) which introduces further factors of $e^{B}$.
+In order to solve the equations numerically, we implemented \textit{Mathematica}'s shooting method function within \textit{NDSolve}.
+The implementation required using the gradient (\ref{26}), however we may express this in a clearer way.
 The form of this gradient is given by,

-where we have given $\psi,\varphi,\zeta$ in Appendix \ref{AB}.
+where we have given $\psi,\varphi,\zeta$ in Appendix \ref{AB}, and can be determined from \eqref{26}.
 However, $\chi$ imposes a reality condition on the gradient of the scalar field, and we can use this to check if our parameters give rise to a solution.
 The form of $\chi$ is,

 which contains the value of the scalar field at the horizon $\phi_h$.
 In the $Q\rightarrow0$ limit we recover the results of \cite{PhysRevD.90.124063BHhairexample} for the function of $\phi'_h$.
-The equation in (\ref{36}) is order 12 in $r_h$ and order $5$ in $\alpha=\beta$, thus it cannot be analytically solved for $r_h$ or $\alpha=\beta$ using \textit{Mathematica}.
+The equation in \eqref{chi_phiprime_h} is order 12 in $r_h$ and order $5$ in $\alpha=\beta$, thus it cannot be analytically solved for $r_h$ or $\alpha=\beta$ using \textit{Mathematica}.
 We can solve for $\alpha$ and $\beta$ when they are not equal but the equations do not give us any more information, the same is true for solving for $\phi_h$.
 However, the value of this scalar field will be $\mathcal{O}(1)$ and so we shall take $\phi_h\approx1$\footnote{Numerical tests in \textit{Mathematica} show the explicit value of $\phi_h$ does not affect the limits of the inequalities of the parameters a great deal.
-Corrections are of order $0.001$ for $\alpha$ and $0.01$ for $r_h$, while there is no effect on $Q$ in the range of $\alpha$, $\beta$ and $r_h$ we shall be testing as it always satisfies the inequality \eqref{36}.}.
+Corrections are of order $0.001$ for $\alpha$ and $0.01$ for $r_h$, while there is no effect on $Q$ in the range of $\alpha$, $\beta$ and $r_h$ we shall be testing as it always satisfies the inequality \eqref{chi_phiprime_h}}.
 Under this assumption we can solve for $Q$, and in doing so we find that $Q\in\mathbb{R}$ for all acceptable values of $\alpha$, $\beta$ and $r_h$.

 With this new $\phi'_h$, we can then express the equations of motion in terms of a tortoise coordinate of the form,